JingWang-IRC/Extending-HoloGAN-for-novel-view-synthesis/README.md

+# Publication
+This research has been published at IEEE/SICE International Symposium on System Integration 2022 (SII 2022).
+You can find my paper in this repository.
+The formal URL to the paper will be updated soon.

 # Extending-HoloGAN-for-novel-view-synthesis
 This is a work extends HoloGAN for novel view synthesis.
 HoloGAN is a GAN trained in an entirely unsupervised manner, and can generate images of the same content from various viewpoints.